Tentaculites

 Tentaculites is an extinct genus of conical fossils of uncertain affinity, class Tentaculita, although it is not the only member of the class.
 It is known from Lower Ordovician to Upper Devonian deposits both as calcitic shells with a brachiopod-like microstructure and carbonaceous 'linings'.
-The "tentaculites" (i.e. tentaculita) are also referred to as the styliolinids.

 Affinity

-Tentaculites bellulus from the Middle Devonian of Wisconsin.

 The taxonomic classification of tentaculitids is uncertain.
 Some grouped them with pteropods, but there is no modern support and only superficial similarity.
 They may also be related to other conical shells of uncertain affinity including cornulitids, Anticalyptraea, microconchids and trypanoporids.